Can You Travel The World In A Boat? (Legal, Passport, Visa)

 This can be an included factor in determining the type of boat you decide to take on your journey, too.
 Since this is going to be a longer period of travel, be sure to invest in a boat that you will be comfortable in regardless of who you bring along.

 - Pace of travel.
 The pace of travel for your trip will be determined both by the type of power source you choose to use as well as the destination points that you stop in at.
-If you prefer a slower pace, you may choose to spend more time in the countries you are visiting or perhaps choose to use sails instead of a motor the entire time.
+If you prefer a slower pace, you may choose to spend more time in the countries you are visiting or perhaps choose to use a sailboat instead of a motor the entire time.

 On the other hand, if you would like to travel with more speed, then you could consider spending less time at each destination but reaching more countries or using only a motorized option.
 So long as you have plenty of fuel, then you should be able to successfully take whichever pace you prefer.